Escape and Evasion Egressing Restricted Networks

 “Many popular services and CDNs, such as Google, Amazon Cloudfront, Amazon S3, Azure, CloudFlare, Fastly, and Akamai can be used to access Signal in ways that look indistinguishable from other uncensored traffic.
 The idea is that to block the target traffic, the censor would also have to block those entire services.
 With enough large scale services acting as domain fronts, disabling Signal starts to look like disabling the internet.”

-There is additional research linked in the post here.
 The TL;DR is that we can use many of these services as a reverse proxy for HTTP, and since they are trusted resources, they will bypass filtering rules.

 We dug into one of these services, Amazon CloudFront, and developed a proof-of-concept for the team as soon as we read this, and present it here for you the reader.